Włodawa County

 Włodawa County (powiat włodawski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland, on the border with Ukraine and Belarus.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Włodawa, which lies 76 km north-east of the regional capital Lublin.

 The county covers an area of 1256.27 km2.
 As of 2019, its total population is 38,524, including a population of 13,167 in Włodawa and a rural population of 25,357.

 Neighbouring counties

-Włodawa County is bordered by Chełm County to the south, Łęczna County and Parczew County to the west, and Biała Podlaska County to the north.
+Włodawa County is bordered by Chełm County to the south, Łęczna County and Parczew County to the west, and Biała County to the north.
 It also borders Ukraine and Belarus to the east.

 Administrative division

 The county is subdivided into eight gminas (one urban and seven rural).
 These are listed in the following table, in descending order of population.